NeCTAR-RC/nectar-training/package06/sections/intro.markdown

 The previous modules have discussed what the research cloud is, what a virtual machine is and how you can use it for your research.
 You may now ask yourself: How many instances do I require?
 How many CPU cores per instance?
 How much storage can I get, and what types of storage are available?

-In this module we will discuss the types of storage available and talk about which factors to consider when you want to estimate your resource requirements.
+In this module we will discuss factors which help you determine the amount of resources (computing and storage) you require.
+We will take a look at the different types of storage that are available to you, which will help you decide which type is most suitable for your research purposes.

 {% include /disclaimer.markdown %}